Understanding your card’s extended warranty benefits

 Visa

-Your card network information can be found on the back of your credit card.
+Your card network information is usually on the back of your credit card.

-Keep in mind that Retail & partner cards (e.g., Kohls, REI, etc.) have unique benefit suites and may not have the extended warranty benefit.
+Keep in mind that retail and partner cards (e.g., Kohls, REI, etc.) have unique benefit suites and may not have the extended warranty benefit.

-View your Benefits Guide or reach out to a benefit administrator to confirm your benefits.
+View your Cardholder Benefits Guide or reach out to the benefit administrator to confirm your benefits.

 Coverage duration and reimbursement limits depend on your credit card and card network (Mastercard, Visa or Discover).